Templates configuration

 You may define multiple templates

-sections.
-Each section will be processed and templates will be output based on the section's configuration.
+sources as an array of objects.
+Each source will be processed and templates will be output based on its own configuration.

 module.exports = {